ajnsit/purescript-typeable/README.md

 dynamic :: forall a t.
 Typeable a => t a -> Dynamic t
 ```

-We can recover a value out of a dynamics if supply the type we expect to find in the Dynamic
+We can recover the value from a dynamic if supply the type we expect to find in the Dynamic

 ```purescript
 unwrapDynamic :: forall a.
 TypeRep a -> Dynamic t -> Maybe a